 Bernard Foccroulle was born in Liège (Belgium) in 1953.
 He began his international career as an organist in the mid-70s, playing a wide range of repertoire from Renaissance to Contemporary Music.
 He has performed several dozen world premieres by Philippe Boesmans, Brian Ferneyhough, Betsy Jolas, Xavier Darasse, Jonathan Harvey and Pascal Dusapin, among others.
 He is also dedicated to the organ works of Bach and the Northern German School, regularly performing works by composers such as Scheidemann, Buxtehude, Tunder, Weckmann, Böhm, Reincken and Bruhns.
 In the 1980s, he was a member of the Ricercar Consort, an ensemble devoted mainly to German baroque music.
 Since then, Bernard Foccroulle has made his name as an organist as well as a composer and artistic director of major musical institutions.

 His discography as a soloist includes more than forty CDs.
 He has won awards including the Diapason d’Or for his recording of Dietrich Buxtehude’s complete organ works for the Ricercar label, as well as for the complete organ works of Johann Sebastian Bach, which he recorded on beautifully preserved historic instruments.
 In 2014 he released a recording of the complete works of Matthias Weckmann on Ricercar, as well as his own organ works on Aeon.

-As a soloist, Bernard Foccroulle regularly appears at the great European concert halls, including Tokyo, Seoul, New York, Sydney, Madrid, Torino, Oslo, Brussels, Paris, Luxembourg, Salzburg, Cologne, Essen, Dortmund and Hamburg.
+As a soloist, Bernard Foccroulle regularly appears worldwide at all great concert halls, including Tokyo, Seoul, New York, Sydney, Madrid, Torino, Oslo, Brussels, Paris, Luxembourg, Salzburg, Cologne, Essen, Dortmund and Hamburg.
 In 2016, he inaugurated the new organ of the Paris Philharmonie together with other prominent organists.